Alluxio/alluxio/docs/en/Configuration-Settings.md

 Spark users can pass JVM system properties to Spark jobs by adding `"-Dproperty=value"` to `spark.executor.extraJavaOptions` for Spark executors and `spark.driver.extraJavaOptions` for Spark drivers.
-For example, the following Spark job sets write type to `CACHE_THROUGH` when writing to Alluxio:
+For example, the following Spark job sets the write type to `CACHE_THROUGH` when writing to Alluxio:

 ```bash